Words are not my first language.

 There is one legitimate form of cartography, however, that we still practice: the mapping of Atlantan cities, which are conspicuously absent on the floor of the Adytum.
 Some posit that the Adytum’s map simply predates our cities, and thus could not have accounted for them.
 Others believe that the map is a representation of Atlantis’s future, and interpret the omission of our cities as evidence that some vengeful pantheon will one day strike our race from the face of the earth.
 Until that time, anyway, the task of mapping Atlantis’s cities falls to my guild.

 Most of our population is clustered around fourteen islands toward the center of the archipelago, where the weather is most temperate and the seas most placid.
 But there are small towns and settlements sprinkled across more distant islands — colonies of outcasts, military outposts, mining outfits, and the like.
-It was upon a mapping excursion to one such far-flung community that I found — or, rather, was lead to — a lagoon.
+It was upon a mapping excursion to one such far-flung community that I found — or, rather, was led to — a lagoon.

 It should not have been there.
 The Adytum depicted dry land at its coordinates, and the Adytum is incontrovertible.